Lifetime Value Report Walkthrough

 Marketing channels/sources

-If you’ve connected your store’s Google Analytics account to Lifetimely, you have the option to filter your report results to include only the customers who were directed to your store by any of the following channels:
+If your store's data includes tracking information from various marketing and referral channels, you have the option to filter your report results to include only the customers directed to your store by specific channels:

 • Affiliates